 Figure 12: Contiguous United States map of the percent of upstream drainage area that contributes to ephemeral streams (equation S2).

 Supplementary Tables

 Table S1: Summary of models and geospatial data used to drive our model and generate our results.
-Point-based data used to validate is described in sections 1.4 and 4.1.
+Point-based data used to validate are described in sections 1.4 and 4.1.